 Supporting women in the workforce

 More than 90% of female employees who take maternity/childcare leave return to work.
-In addition, the average number of years employees work consecutively is 11.3 years for men and 9.7 years for women, a difference of less than two years.
+In addition, the average number of years employees work consecutively is 12.0 years for men and 11.0 years for women, a difference of one year.
 Many female employees are successfully balancing both their work and parenting responsibilities.

 Furthermore, to see even greater utilization of women in the workforce, SoftBank is improving and expanding its system of childcare leave and reduced working hours beyond what is stipulated in the Child Care and Family Care Leave Act.
 In addition to creating a work environment that enables mothers to have and raise children with peace of mind, SoftBank offers special childbirth allowances, childcare support and other unique career support systems so female employees can reach their full potential.

 SoftBank received “Eruboshi” certification (class 2) by the Japanese government, in recognition of the company's superior accomplishments in initiatives to promote women's advancement in the workplace.

 SoftBank plans to continue initiatives promoting the advancement of women in the workforce, including the “New Generation Eijyo College” project, a multi-industry exchange project promoting the advancement of women in sales roles, and a Life-Career Vision Workshop for women.